 December 27, 2010

-One path to BE DiFFERENT is to choose a customer group to serve and do it in a way that is completely different than anyone else: products and services offered, the customer experience created and deep, intimate customer relationships could be the ways to succeed.
+One path to stand out from the crowd is to choose a customer group to serve and do it in a way that is completely different than anyone else: products and services offered, the customer experience created and deep, intimate customer relationships could be the ways to succeed.

 - “weird”.
-Who had really different tastes than everyone else.
+Who have really different tastes than everyone else.
 Not just sightly different but orders-of-magnitude different?

 - not just border line eccentric but way over the top?